Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Related Work

 constitutes a dictionary whose atoms inherit the algebraic structure of $G$ by construction.
 The dictionary is specified by a small amount of information, namely the group $G$ together with a seed vector $\mathbf{v}$, rather than by the much larger training set that a general learned dictionary would require.
 The blind group-matching methodology of Section~\ref{sec:blindmatching} suggests a recipe for using this observation in practice: identify $G$ via $D_{CV}$ (or its continuous relaxation) from a small number of observations, estimate a seed vector $\mathbf{v}$ from the dominant eigenvector of the group-averaged estimator, and construct the orbit dictionary from the identified group-seed pair.
 Whether the AD viewpoint contributes usefully to the other CS challenges enumerated above (measurement design, reconstruction, and robustness to sparsity mismatch) is not addressed here and is a separate question for future work.

-The proposed recipe is at present \emph{conjectural}.
-No experimental comparison with established dictionary-learning methods has been performed at the time of writing, and no theoretical result establishes the superiority of orbit dictionaries over learned dictionaries on practical sparse-recovery problems.
-Whether the AD viewpoint contributes usefully to dictionary construction will be settled by experiment.
-The structural argument is suggestive rather than conclusive: dictionaries determined by a finite group action are specified by $|G|$ parameters rather than by the much larger number required for a general learned dictionary, which would presumably reduce dictionary-learning sample complexity in the regime where the orbit hypothesis is appropriate.
-Whether this reduction in parametric complexity yields practical advantage in the reconstruction quality on sparse recovery problems is a matter for empirical work.
+The proposed recipe is at present \emph{conjectural} in its empirical claim, though the structural foundation under it is now established rather than assumed.
+The complementary decomposition of Section~\ref{sec:residue} makes precise what the orbit dictionary can and cannot represent: the structured part $\mathbf{x}_{\mathrm{str}}$ is the compressible head of the group-adapted spectrum, sparsely representable in the orbit dictionary up to the effective dimension measured by the participation ratio $D_2$, while the algebraic residue $\mathbf{x}_{\mathrm{res}}$ is the incompressible, maximum-entropy floor that no orbit dictionary of the matched group concentrates.
+This is the algebraic counterpart of the sparse-plus-error decomposition that underlies compressed sensing: it identifies, before any reconstruction is attempted, the irreducible error floor against which any AD-CS recovery must be measured, and it does so as a theorem rather than an empirical observation.
+What remains conjectural is therefore narrower than before: not whether a signal decomposes into a structured part and a residue, which Section~\ref{sec:residue} establishes, but whether the orbit dictionary built from the blindly identified group yields a practical reconstruction advantage over an unstructured learned dictionary on sparse-recovery problems.
+That comparison has not been performed at the time of writing, and no theoretical result yet establishes the superiority of orbit dictionaries over learned dictionaries in reconstruction quality; the structural argument, that a dictionary determined by a finite group action is specified by $|G|$ parameters rather than the much larger number a general learned dictionary requires, is suggestive of reduced sample complexity in the regime where the orbit hypothesis holds, but the practical payoff remains a matter for empirical work.
 Figures~\ref{fig:adcs_dense}, \ref{fig:adcs_sparse}, and \ref{fig:adcs_mixed} illustrate the conjectural combined AD-CS recovery on three test signals of different structural character: dense-but-symmetric, sparse-but-asymmetric, and sparse-and-symmetric.